Prime Minister’s Scholarships for Latin America

 To complete this application, you will need to upload the following documents:

 - Proof of Citizenship for every country for which you hold citizenship and/or proof of Permanent Residency status

 - Officially verified Academic Transcripts for up to three tertiary level qualifications (equivalent to level 5 and above).
-If you have not completed a tertiary qualification, you will need to upload documentation of your highest secondary qualification if it has been completed within the past three years.
+If you have never enrolled in a tertiary qualification, you will need to upload documentation of your highest secondary qualification if it has been completed within the past three years.

 You will also need to provide the names and emails of two referees to request references, one of which should be an academic reference.

 New Zealand Tertiary Education Organisations and approved organisations may submit group application/s for scholarship support on behalf of students wishing to travel to target countries on exchange or study abroad programmes, or on specifically-tailored study programmes in Latin America.

 There are two PMSLA rounds a year.
 You will not be able to submit applications after the deadlines.

-April Round: Applications must be submitted by 30 March (from the March 2019 onwards).
+March Round: Applications must be submitted by 30 March (from the March 2019 onwards).

-October Round: Applications must be submitted by 30 October.
+August Round: Applications must be submitted by 30 August (from August 2018 onwards).

 Applicants who meet the eligibility criteria and whose programme clearly meets the goals of the scholarship, will additionally be expected to display academic strengths and personal attributes such as independence, initiative, maturity, and confidence . . . plus